euniceky/BOS_BlueBike_Predictions/README.md

 We were able to recommend 21 new bike station locations.
 These are the locations <br /> 1. where the current bike station density is not too high, <br /> 2. near the current bike stations which often have shortage of bikes,<br /> 3. where the user volume prediction is high.

-The visual map is included in "predict_new_bike_stations.ipynb".
+Geospatial figures are included in "predict_new_bike_stations.ipynb".